Divine Liturgy Schedule 2018

 Our family communion generally worships on 2nd and 4th Thursdays, 7 PM, at the Armenian Church of St Gregory through the kindness of the Armenians and their hierarch (or our oratory at other times).
+Sometimes, our liturgies are held at our oratory due to some circumstances, so it is best to check with our clergy beforehand.
 The schedule currently is:

 Our liturgical worship tries to fill a gap in the week, where our families would already worship on Sundays and sometimes mid-week on Wednesdays.

 The Armenian Church of St Gregory the Illuminator, a 176 year old church, the oldest in Singapore, has blessed our humble communion to use its sacred grounds for liturgical worship.
 We are very grateful to His Eminence Abp Aghan Baliozian, of blessed memory (whom we consider our spiritual father), and his dedicated and kind administrators.

 The Church is on Hill Street.
 The best places to park might be Grand Park Hotel (by Coleman Street), or Funan Mall (by North Bridge Road).
 Additional parking space is available behind the Church on Armenian Street.